wso2-attic/asgardeo-dotnet-oidc-sdk/README.md

 ![pickup manager](https://user-images.githubusercontent.com/15249242/95334396-aa17c580-08cb-11eb-83ee-3b88b8512f68.gif)

 ## How it works
-This section explains detailed walkthrough on how key aspects handled in the Asgardio .NET OIDC SDK.
+This section explains a detailed walkthrough on how key aspects are handled in the Asgardio .NET OIDC SDK.
 Througout this section we will refer to the source folder of the sample as <APP_HOME>

   * [Trigger authentication](#trigger-authentication)